Saturday, December 26, 2009

 Starting in January, we joined a new carpool for driving to the high school; every fourth morning it’s our turn.
 I find it a hilarious juxtaposition of female teens and male teens.
 While most of my daily interaction is with a male of the species (read: giant hulking food vacuum), it is delightful to spend a few minutes in the morning with these young ladies.
 They are talkative and forthcoming and love to share details.
 My boy, on the other hand, is silent, taciturn and wordless.
 We’ve recently been privy to news of a boy from another school showing interest in one of the girls (exciting!), and in-depth details regarding the Great Biology Test Scandal of 2009.
 These were events that I had a passing knowledge of based on bits and pieces from the boy, but once the girls jumped in the car, it was awesome to be able to fill in the blanks!
 One of the other dads who drives has welcomed my boy with open arms – the dad (of two girls) said he’s thrilled with the addition of a little testosterone to the daily commute.

-love your children every day with all you’ve got.
+There are all kinds of stories on the internet and elsewhere that are daily reminders to parents to love your children every day with all you’ve got.
 With one in high school and one in junior high, and our hectic sports and activities schedules, I sometimes pause to ponder the fact that my boy will be off to college within three years, and my daughter just a few years after that.
 Pause.
 Heart flutter.
 It’s the way things are supposed to be, I know that, but it makes me clutch, for all I’m worth, at every possible moment with them.
 Kids – let your parents hug you!
 We need it!

 All this reflecting and loving on my kids brings me to the point of this post… my friends Brent and Michelle over at the Riggs Family Blog host a weekly blog party called “Laughter Lives Tuesday.”
 A place for funny family stories and Brent has posted a few great ones.
 My story is dated a few years back, but pretty typical for the type of thing that would happen to our family when the kids were young.